My STORY

 My home studio is situated in the Central West of NSW on Wiradjuri Country, very close to the Blue Mountains.

-“Moments of stillness surprise me, revealing secrets.”
+“Flora and fauna surprise me, revealing secrets.”

 Kelly Anne Shaw